Last Updated: Dec 23, 2018

-Everyone seems to have different thoughts on the matter of "how many reps is best" when you want to build muscle mass.
-If you ask 10 different people in the gym what they think is an ideal rep range, I wouldn't be surprised if you got 10 different answers.
+Everyone seems to have different thoughts on the matter of how many reps is best when you want to build muscle mass.
+If you ask 10 different trainers at your local gym what they think is an ideal rep range, I wouldn't be surprised if you got 10 different answers, most simply based on bro-science.

 Firstly, doing less reps in each set will allow you to use all of your energy and strength in those reps.
 The more reps you do then the more you will lose focus on performing them with everything you've got.
 Using a low rep range will cause the most muscle growth because you are training as hard as you possibly can, with the heaviest weight that you can use.